Skip to main content

 • If the mutations queue is filled with many other mutations, this can possibly lead to performance issues as all mutations on a table are executed sequentially.

-• The affected table having a very large number of data parts.
+• The affected table has a very large number of data parts.

 • Having a lot of data in compact parts.
 In a Compact part, all columns are stored in one file.